Balboa Park Is More Than the San Diego Zoo

 Many buildings and spaces within the park are landmarks from the 1915–16 Panama–California Exposition and the 1935–36 California Pacific International Exposition.
 The park and many buildings are National Historic Landmarks, and the park is on the National Register of Historic Places.

-Balboa Park Gardens
+What’s Unique About Balboa Park Gardens

 My interest in visiting the park was the gardens.
-There are nearly 20 distinct types of gardens that you explore, with excellent walking trails within the park.
+There are nearly 20 distinct types of gardens that you can explore, with excellent walking trails within the park.
 Balboa Park has verdant, well-maintained gardens throughout the entire ample space.
 It seemed like I stumbled upon another unique garden every few hundred feet.

 Balboa Park cactus garden